Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Attacks on Fact-Verification Models

 \subsubsection{Supporting Generation \inline{figs/icons_colored/no_context_icon} \inline{figs/icons_colored/verification_icon} \inlinetiny{figs/icons_colored/ext_models_ft_icon.pdf} NEI+R}

 The `claim-aligned re-writing' attack starts from relevant evidence; thus, it partially preserves the context.
-However, in some cases, it could be hard to reverse the stance from partial re-writes, e.g., for NEI claims that do not have highly relevant evidence, making the masking required for re-writing less defined.
-Additionally, $\mathcal{A}$ might seek a diverse set of evidence.
+However, $\mathcal{A}$ might seek to distribute diverse supporting sentences instead of re-writing a single one (e.g., for spamming).
+Additionally, in some cases, it could be hard to reverse the stance from partial re-writes, e.g., for NEI claims that do not have highly relevant evidence, making the masking required for re-writing less defined.
 Therefore, we study an attack based on generating new supporting evidence given the claim.

 As shown in~\autoref{fig:attacks_generate}, we first fine-tune GPT-2 to generate supporting evidence given a claim.
 As we do not have training pairs of $<$wrong claims, supporting evidence$>$, we use pairs of $<$correct claims, supporting evidence$>$, similar to the previous distant supervision approach.
 The training sequence is: $<$claim$>$ $||$ $<$evidence$>$.
 To run the attack at test time, we prompt the fine-tuned GPT-2 with the REF or NEI claims, followed by $||$.
 We fine-tune GPT-2 instead of using it off-the-shelf for two reasons: 1) to adapt to the FEVER writing style, and 2) the evidence should entail the claim, not be a continuation of it.